btcpayserver/btcpayserver-doc/docs/Development/GreenFieldExample.md

 Note that you can partially generate clients in the language of your choice by using the [Swagger file](https://docs.btcpayserver.org/API/Greenfield/v1/swagger.json).

-In this page, we will show you how to use it via command line on linux using `curl` and `jq`.
+In this guide, we will show you how to use it via command line on linux using `curl` and `jq`.

 ## Create a new user